kinderp/docker101/README.md

 bindresvport.blacklist	default		fstab	      hostname	 kernel     libaudit.conf  mke2fs.conf	pam.conf       rc0.d	  rc5.d  security     subgid   terminfo
   ```

-  So summarizing, an image is composed by differnt layers (read-only) that are stored in a specific path of your disk and are showed as an unique flat layer.
+  So summarizing, an image is composed by differnt layers (read-only) that are stored in a specific path of your disk but are showed as an unique flat layer.

-  You can use **docker history** to know which commands were used to build an image (and so to add each different layers)
+  You can use **docker history** to know which commands were used to build an image (and so each different layers)

   ```
   agrant@docker101:~$ docker history 1318b700e415